kensho-technologies/graphql-compiler/README.md

 At this point, the `animal` view can be used in the SQLAlchemy Table for the purposes of compiling.

 ## Macro System
-Commonly used patterns in queries can be made into macros and reused.
-This can be used to make complicated queries easy to read, and make the schema more discoverable.
-Currently we have one kind of macros, macro edges.

 ### Macro Edges
 Macro edges define a new edge in the schema by specifying how to compute it.